Nördlingen: Economy

-Nördlingen has a station on the Ries Railway, which is served hourly on weekdays.
+Nördlingen has a station on the Augsburg–Nördlingen railway and the Stuttgart-Bad Cannstatt–Nördlingen railway, which are served hourly on weekdays.

 Sport

 The local sports club, the TSV 1861 Nördlingen, has a very successful basketball department with the men's and the women's team both in the Basketball Bundesliga.
 The clubs football team is traditionally the strongest side in northern Swabia.
 Its most successful former player is Gerd Müller, who was born and raised in Nördlingen.
 Its stadium was renamed in his honour in 2008.